 Francis Owtram has a PhD in International Relations from the London School of Economics and is the author of A Modern History of Oman: Formation of the State Since 1920 (IB Tauris, 2004).
 He has taught at the University of Southampton (The Middle East and the West in the 20th Century, Department of Adult Continuing Education) and the University of Exeter (International History, Department of Lifelong Learning).
-From 2007-2012 he was Lecturer in the Department of Politics and International Relations, University of Kurdistan Hewler, Erbil, Iraq, where he taught International Relations of the Middle East, Global Political Economy and International Security at Masters level and International Relations, Comparative Politics, and Politics of the Middle East at undergraduate level.
+From 2007-2012 he was Assistant Professor in the Department of Politics and International Relations, University of Kurdistan Hewler, Erbil, Iraq, where he taught International Relations of the Middle East, Global Political Economy and International Security at Masters level and International Relations, Comparative Politics, and Politics of the Middle East at undergraduate level.

-His research interests focus on the Modern History and International Relations of the Middle East, with special reference to the Gulf States and a particular focus on Oman, Iraq and the Kurds.
+His research interests focus on the Modern History, Politics and International Relations of the Middle East, with special reference to the Gulf States and a particular focus on Oman, Iraq and the Kurds.
 His research also covers unrecognized states, paradiplomacy and transnational migration.
-Publications include 'The State We're In: Post-Colonial Sequestration and the Kurdish Quest for Independence since the First World War’ in The Routledge Handbook on the Kurds, M. Gunter (ed), London, Routledge, 2018; 'The Foreign Policies of Unrecognized States' in N. Caspersen and G. Stansfield (eds) Unrecognized States in the International System (Routledge/Exeter Studies in Ethno Politics, 2010) and a co-edited volume (with Annemarie Profanter) Citizenship in Transition: New Perspectives on Transnational Migration from the Middle East to Europe (Cambridge Scholars Publishing, 2013).
+Publications include 'The State We're In: Post-Colonial Sequestration and the Kurdish Quest for Independence since the First World War’ in The Routledge Handbook on the Kurds, M. Gunter (ed), London, Routledge, 2018; 'The Foreign Policies of Unrecognized States' in N. Caspersen and G. Stansfield (eds) Unrecognized States in the International System (Routledge/Exeter Studies in Ethno Politics, 2010); and a co-edited volume (with Annemarie Profanter) Citizenship in Transition: New Perspectives on Transnational Migration from the Middle East to Europe (Cambridge Scholars Publishing, 2013).
 For list of publications please see research tab.

 · Owtram, F. A Modern History of Oman: Formation of the State since 1920.
 London, IB Tauris, 2004

-· Owtram, F. Turkey and two Middle Eastern ‘quasi-states’: Turkish relations with the Kurdistan Regional Government and the Palestinian National Authority, Turkeyscope, Moshe Dayan Center for Middle Eastern and African Studies, Tel Aviv University, December 2017 https://dayan.org/content/turkey-and-two-middle-eastern-‘quasi-states’-turkish-relations-kurdistan-regional-government
+· Turkey and Two Middle Eastern 'Quasi States': Turkish Relations with the Kurdistan Regional Government and the Palestinian National Authority, Turkeyscope, Moshe Dayan Center for African and Middle Eastern Studies, December 2017

 · · Park, W., Jongerden, J., Owtram, F. and Yoshioko, A. ‘Note on the Independence Referendum in the Kurdistan Region of Iraq and disputed areas’ Kurdish Studies, October 2017